 The home buying market in D.C. is continually experiencing strong annual appreciation rates.
 In fact, according to NeighborhoodScout, from 2000 to 2018, Washington, D.C. saw a 219.67% cumulative appreciation rate.

-Washington, D.C.
-Rent
+Rent in Washington, D.C.

 The homeownership rate in Washington, D.C. is just above 60%, meaning around 40% of residents pay rent, according to NeighborhoodScout.
 Therefore if you’re moving to the city, you may have to decide whether to rent or buy.